 C. ANTHONY HUNT, PH.D.

-A pastor, philosophical theologian, preacher, professor, author, community leader/organizer, thought leader, public intellectual, innovator, consultant, executive leadership/life coach and turnaround specialist with over thirty years of professional experience working with non-profit, religious, academic, military and government interests - locally, nationally and internationally
+A pastor, philosophical theologian, preacher, professor, author, community leader/organizer, leadership developer, thought leader, public intellectual, innovator, consultant, executive leadership/life coach and organizational turnaround specialist with over thirty years of professional experience working with non-profit, religious, academic, military and government interests - locally, nationally and internationally

 ONGOING PROJECTS INCLUDE:

 NEW HORIZONS COACHING AND CONSULTING

-New Horizons provides catalytic and transformational leadership, and organizational development solutions through executive leadership/life coaching focusing on work-life (whole life) balance for non-profit leaders, and through strategic planning, visioning and futuring for churches and non-profit organizations.
+New Horizons provides catalytic and transformational leadership, and organizational development solutions through executive leadership/life coaching focusing on work-life (whole life) balance for non-profit and religious leaders, and through strategic planning, visioning and futuring for churches and non-profit organizations.
 Dr. Hunt and New Horizons have worked with over 200 churches and non-profit organizations, provided leadership/life coaching to over 200 leaders, with over 2000 hours of coaching, and resourced leaders in larger group settings from local to international judicatory, academic and governmental contexts – from Bermuda, Barbados and Honduras, to Zimbabwe, Southern Africa.
 He is currently a congregational leadership coach with the Source Collaborative with Wesley Theological Seminary and the Lily Endowment.
 He is the author of the "Leadership Series", a twelve-part resource manual for developing church and nonprofit leaders.
 Academic courses and seminars offered include: Turning Vision into Action; Transformational Leadership; Building Effective Teams; Ministry Outside the Box; Inculturating Leadership; Leadership in Diverse Ministry Settings; and Identifying Real Community Needs.

 THE BELOVED COMMUNITY INITIATIVE (BCI)